 Toggle: English / Spanish

-DHEA-sulfate test measures the amount of DHEA-sulfate in the blood.
+The DHEA-sulfate test measures the amount of DHEA-sulfate in the blood.
 DHEA-sulfate is a weak male hormone (androgen) produced by the adrenal gland in both men and women.
+DHEA stands for dehydroepiandrosterone.

 Serum DHEA-sulfate; Dehydroepiandrosterone-sulfate test; DHEA-sulfate - serum